What is Print on Demand? (2026 Guide)

-If you’re considering starting a brand new POD business, this ‘What is Print on Demand?’ guide is for you.
-In it we delve into this exciting online business model, exploring its benefits, drawbacks and how to get started with it.
+If you’re considering starting a brand new POD business, this ‘what is print on demand?’ guide is for you!
+In it, I delve into this exciting online business model, exploring its benefits, drawbacks, and how to get started with it.

 Let’s start off with a simple definition of print on demand.

-Print on Demand — widely known as POD — is a business model where products are only made (or ‘printed’) once an order has been placed.
-Unlike traditional approaches to selling goods, where companies manufacture and store products in large quantities hoping they’ll sell, POD ensures that production only happens after an item has been purchased.
+Print on demand — widely known as POD — is a business model where products are only made, or ‘printed,’ once an order has been placed.
+This differs significantly from traditional approaches to selling goods, where companies manufacture and store products in large quantities (hoping they’ll sell!).

 The print-on-demand process starts when a customer places an order for a product on an online store.
 This order is then sent to the POD service provider, which then prints the design on the product and ships it to the customer.

-The beauty of it all is that the owner of the online store where the process all began never needs to hold their own inventory or get involved with the shipping process at all.
+The beauty of it all is that the owner of the online store where the process all began never needs to hold their own inventory, or get involved with the shipping process at all.
+This makes it a low-cost, low-risk way to start a business.

 The history of print on demand